elunna/nerfhack-changelog/README.md

 * mummy wrappings always generate rotted
 * cursed armor weighs more when worn.
 * **the protective effect of hard helmets** has been reduced when heavy objects fall on the hero's head.
 * only elves can safely enchant elvish armor over +3.
-Other races will get a warning vibration if their elvish armor is enchanted over +3.
+Other races will get a warning vibration once their armor passes +3.
 * worn armor has a 25% weight reduction (xnh/FIQ)
-* dwarves, elves, ad gnomes get a +1 bonus for each racially aligned piece of armor they wear (Evil)
-* orcs get a +2 bonus for each racially aligned piece of armor they wear (Evil/THEM)
 * plate mail now grants 8AC
-* crystal plate mail now grants 9AC
+* crystal plate mail now weighs 150, is gemstone, and resists destruction (EvilHack)
 * bronze plate mail now grants 7AC
 * leather armors don't grant any MC
 * leather cloaks grant 3AC and 0MC